chocolateboy/string_splitter/README.md

 I wanted to split semi-structured output into fields without having to resort to a regex or a full-blown parser.

-As an example, the nominally unstructured output of many Unix commands is, in practice, often formatted in a way that's tantalizingly close to being machine-readable apart from a few pesky exceptions e.g.:
+As an example, the nominally unstructured output of many Unix commands is often, in practice, formatted in a way that's tantalizingly close to being machine-readable, apart from a few pesky exceptions e.g.:

 ```bash
 $ ls -la